osate/osate2/alisa/org.osate.alisa.help/help/markdown/ReqSpecDoc.md

 * *Set of Variable*: Constants and compute variables are used to parameterize requirement specifications (see Section Constants and Computed Variables).
 Many of the changes to a goal or requirement are in a value used in the requirement specification.
 Constants and compute variables allow users to define a requirement value once and reference it in the description, predicates, and in verification activities of verification plans expressed in the Verify notation (documented in a separate report).

 * *WhenCondition*: the condition under which the requirement applies.
-The condition is a set of AADL2 modes (operational modes), EMV2 error behavior states (failure modes), or a general expression on model elements and properties.
+The condition is a set of AADL2 modes (operational modes), EMV2 error behavior states (failure modes), or a Java method that takes an EObject as parameter and returns a boolean.

 * *Predicate*: a formalized specification of the condition that must be met to indicate that the requirement is satisfied.
 The predicate may refer to variables defined as part of this requirement or the enclosing requirement specification container.
 See Section Requirement Predicates for details.